Watch Jason Sudeikis' funniest 'SNL' skits from this weekend – KION546

 Science Room

-Sudeikis also portrays a science teacher on PBS teaching young kids about the solar system.
+Sudeikis also portrays a science teacher on PBS struggling to teach young kids about the solar system.

 The-CNN-Wire